travis-ci/worker/README.md

 Travis Worker has two shutdown modes: Graceful and immediate.
 The graceful shutdown will tell the worker to not start any additional jobs, but finish the jobs it is currently running before it shuts down.
-The immediate shutdown will make the worker stop the jobs it's working on and requeue them, and clean up any open resources (shut down VMs, cleanly close connections, etc.)
+The immediate shutdown will make the worker stop the jobs it's working on, requeue them, and clean up any open resources (shut down VMs, cleanly close connections, etc.)

 To start a graceful shutdown, send an INT signal to the worker (for example